How to Get Rid of Hairballs in Cats

 Oil

-Oil is a natural lubricant and it can be very useful for cats prone to developing hairballs because it eases the passage through the digestive tract.
-You can give your cat salmon oil regularly, which will do wonders for its fur, aside from lubricating the passage of hairballs.
-You can give your cat the oil orally using a medical dripper or you can put it on its food.
+Oil is a natural lubricant, and it can be beneficial for cats prone to developing hairballs because it eases their passage through the digestive tract.
+You can give your cat salmon oil regularly, which will do wonders for its fur and lubricate the passage of hairballs.
+You can give your cat the oil orally using a medical dripper or put it on its food.

 Pumpkin

 Pumpkin is very rich in fiber.
-This is yet another natural remedy for healthy digestion and a good way to prevent the development of hairballs.
+This is yet another natural remedy for healthy digestion and an excellent way to prevent the development of hairballs.
 You can add baked pumpkin to your cat’s food if it will have it.
-Mix it in with wet food for better chances of your cat eating it.
-There are also some wet food recipes that you could try that include pumpkin.
+Mix it with wet food for better chances of your cat eating it.
+There are also some wet food recipes that you could try, including pumpkin.

 Fish

 Fish is a natural source of omega-3 fatty acids.
-Introducing fish in the cat’s diet will also help to get rid of hairballs.
-You can try fish-based wet food cans or pouches, as well as regular tuna cans.
-Make sure that the tuna cans are in water or its own brine.
-Tuna in oil is not a good choice for cats because the amount of oil in the can is too much for them, even after draining it out.
-Raw fish is also not a good choice, but you can boil it or bake it with no salt or condiments.
+Introducing fish into the cat’s diet will also help remove hairballs.
+You can try fish-based wet food cans, pouches, and regular tuna cans.
+Ensure the tuna cans are in water, or its own brine.
+Tuna in oil is not a good choice for cats because the oil in the can is too much for them, even after draining it out.
+Raw fish is also not a good choice, but you can boil or bake it without salt or condiments.

 Purchase Grooming the Fluff here.